 Prior to the establishment of the HCRC, jurisdiction over state anti-discrimination laws was split among several state departments.
 Enforcement was limited and sporadic.
-State prosecution of discrimination complaints was virtually non-existent.
+State prosecution of discrimination complaints was virtually nonexistent.
 Nearly all aggrieved were left with litigation of individual lawsuits as their only recourse.
 For complainants who could not afford private attorneys to seek remedies in court, there was no administrative process to adjudicate their claims.
 As a result, few employment discrimination cases were brought to court under state law, and there were few court interpretations of state law.

 The intent of the legislature in creating the HCRC was "...to establish a strong and viable commission with sufficient ... enforcement powers to effectuate the State's commitment to preserving the civil rights of all individuals."
-1
+The cornerstone of the HCRC statutory scheme was the establishment of a uniform procedure "...designed to provide a forum which is accessible to anyone who suffers an act of discrimination."